Simon Vallily

 Simon Vallily (born 15 August 1985) is an English professional boxer.
 As an amateur, he was a member of the England elite squad as well as the Great British podium squad and won gold at the 2010 Commonwealth Games in Delhi.
-Vallily was born to English father and Jamaican mother.
+Vallily was born to an English father and Jamaican mother.

 Amateur career

 Fighting for the South Bank Amateur boxing club in Middlesbrough, Vallily was formerly on the books of Middlesbrough Football Club until disciplinary issues meant that his career in football ended prematurely.
 Vallily claimed that he started boxing after getting into trouble when he was a kid, and that what he would be doing if he were not boxing would be "not worth thinking about".

 In February 2006, he was sentenced to 4 years in prison following a knife attack.
 Halfway into his sentence he was released and started to concentrate on his boxing career.

 Domestic honours

 In 2009, competing in the super heavyweight division, Vallily won the senior ABA title in Sheffield at the English Institute of Sport, beating Amin Isa 13-4.
 Despite touching the canvas himself, the victory included a knockdown of his opponent in the third round.

 Speaking of the win and of the fact that he himself had taken a count, Vallily said, "Getting caught gave me a kick up the backside and got me going".
 Reflecting on the turnaround in his life since being sentenced to jail in 2006 Vallily said, "I've changed since those days and I'm an ABA champion now...All that is behind me and I don't like to look back - I was just a daft kid...I want to look to the future.
 I'm grown up now and more focused and this is just the start".
 On 13 November 2010, Vallily was crowned the Great Britain champion after defeating experienced rival Danny Price 4-3 in the tournament held in Liverpool's Echo Arena and televised by the BBC.